abouhid2/library_management/README.md

 # Library Management System

-A full-stack library management system built with Ruby on Rails (backend) and React (frontend).
+A full-stack library management system built with Ruby on Rails (backend) and React (frontend) with comprehensive testing coverage.

 ## Features

-- **Authentication**: User registration and login with role-based access (Librarian/Member)
+- **Authentication**: User registration and login with JWT-based authentication
+- **Role-Based Access**: Different dashboards for Librarians and Members
 - **Book Management**: Add, edit, delete, and search books (Librarian only)
-- **Borrowing System**: Members can borrow and return books
+- **Borrowing System**: Members can borrow and return books with overdue tracking
-- **Dashboard**: Different dashboards for Librarians and Members
+- **Dashboard**: Real-time statistics and borrowing management
-- **Responsive Design**: Modern UI built with Material-UI
+- **Responsive Design**: Modern UI built with Tailwind CSS
+- **Comprehensive Testing**: Full test coverage for both frontend and backend

 ## Tech Stack